I’m back from the Colour Marketing Group convention in Seattle this past weekend, and here are the highlights:

 Obviously we can’t all re-do our living room every 5 years so this happens a lot, however if you are starting with an empty room, it’s much easier to find art and accessories to complete your space if you work with more ‘current’ colour schemes.

 This room (below) was decorated by a designer approximately 10 years ago.
 A year ago, I was hired to select new drapery fabric and rods, toss cushions and carpeting (the current fabric belonged in a kitchen) you can see that the toss cushions were made to repeat the ‘fresh lemon yellow’ in the current drapery (so wrong with the ‘dirty, mature red’ which was the burgandy) in the room.

 In addition to that, she had never found an area rug because it was difficult to find a square one so she had lived without one all these years until I came along.

-The challenge with the drapery fabric was finding something that was light enough to work with her current wall colour (re-painting because it was an open space would have dictated that the entry, halls and dining room would have to be done as well and that wasn’t in the budget) in addition to the existing ‘dated’ combination of navy and burgandy.
-I ended up with a textured, raw silk which read two-toned in the end, gold enough to work with the furniture but also light enough to complement the wall colour.
+The challenge with the drapery fabric was finding something that was light enough to work with her current wall colour (re-painting because it was an open space would have dictated that the entry, halls and dining room would have to be done as well and that wasn’t in the budget) I ended up choosing a textured, raw silk which read two-toned in the end, gold enough to work with the furniture but also light enough to complement the wall colour.